 What are health insurance inclusions?

-Inclusions are procedures and services that are covered by your private hospital insurance policy.
-This means that if you make a claim, all or part of the costs will be covered by your private hospital insurance.
-You may need to pay an excess to help cover part of this cost as outlined in your policy.
+Inclusions are procedures and services that are covered by your private health insurance policy.
+This means that if you make a claim, all or part of the costs will be covered by your insurance.
+You may need to pay an excess when making a claim on your hospital cover, as outlined in your policy.
 While the specific inclusions on your policy will depend on the level of cover you have, a few examples of common inclusions are:

 - Hospital accommodation